JennAbraham77/Event/README.md

 # 🌟 The Ivory Affair
 _Crafting memories with elegance_

-A responsive, multi-step event planning webpage built with **HTML, CSS, and JavaScript**.
-This project allows users to plan events with a sleek and interactive interface.
+A responsive, multi-step event planning webpage built with **HTML, CSS, and JavaScript**,  this project allows users to plan events with a sleek and interactive interface.

 ## ✨ Features